Official Declaration 2

 One of our most important challenges may be to see things as our Heavenly Father does.
 That is especially true when it comes to His revelations and His children.
 When a revelation of such magnitude comes, surely the Lord requires us to respond so that His purposes can be fulfilled, especially by showing pure love for His children.

-Elder McConkie warned us: “We talk about the scriptures being unfolded—read again the parable of the laborers in the vineyard (Matthew –0) and remind yourselves that those who labor through the heat of the day for twelve hours are going to be rewarded the same as those who came in at the third and sixth and the eleventh hours.
+Elder McConkie warned us: “We talk about the scriptures being unfolded—read over again the parable of the laborers in the vineyard (Matthew –20) and remind yourselves that those who labor through the heat of the day for twelve hours are going to be rewarded the same as those who came in at the third and sixth and the eleventh hours.
 Well, it’s the eleventh hour; it’s the Saturday night of time.
 In this eleventh hour the Lord has given the blessings of the gospel to the last group of laborers in the vineyard. . . .
 All are alike unto God, black and white, bond and free, male and female.”

 For many of us, first hearing the news of this revelation is a memory frozen in time, because of the deep feelings of joy and gratitude which it brought.
 President Gordon B. Hinckley observed: “I need not tell you of the electric effect that was felt both within the Church and without.
 There was much weeping, with tears of gratitude not only on the part of those who previously had been denied the priesthood and who became the immediate beneficiaries of this announcement, but also by men and women of the Church across the world who had felt as we had felt concerning this matter.”

 Because of the tremendous significance of this revelation, it would be well for us to record our feelings and experiences for our posterity.
 Future generations may search our journals for our impressions of this marvelous revelation that occurred in our lifetime.
 It is important that we leave for our posterity a legacy of faith through our testimony of the Lord’s prophets in our day.